-Earlier this week, Editor in Chief Sissy Wickes wrote about the fall of Jimmy Williams and the #metoo movement within the equestrian world.
+Earlier this week, Sissy Wickes wrote about the fall of Jimmy Williams and the #metoo movement within the equestrian world.
 D.D.
 Matz, mother of Lucy, Alex, Robert, and Arthur Matz and wife of Olympian Michael Matz, has been in the top levels equestrian world her entire life.
 Today, she responds to The Icons Are Falling with her insight about treating children fairly in our industry.

 Love your article.
 It is very true.
 We really don’t address the abusive “training” that occurs.
 If a teacher in a classroom spoke to a student as some of these “professionals” do, they would be terminated immediately.